navipartner/docs/content/en/docs/ecommerce/shopify/explanation/send_item_sales_prices/index.md

   ![shopify_item_prices](Images/shopify_item_prices.PNG)

 Records on the page are updated with periodic price calculation routine.
+See the article section on **Triggering item price synchronization** for more information.

 ## Setting prices and discounts for Shopify items